Thermally Robust Cooperative Function in Mechanical Networks: Introduction

 \section{Introduction}

-Many proteins exhibit allostery, where binding at a source, known as the allosteric or regulatory site, affects binding at a target, the active site, to regulate biological processes ~\cite{MONOD196588,Changeux2011,Tsai2014Plos,WODAK2019566}.
+Many proteins exhibit allostery, where binding at a source, known as the allosteric or regulatory site, affects binding at a target, the active site, to regulate biological processes ~\cite{MONOD196588, Changeux2011, Tsai2014Plos, WODAK2019566}.
 Folded proteins are often modeled as bead-spring networks~\cite{Tirion1996,Bahar1997A,Bahar1997B, Hinsen1998, PAK2018Advances, Flechsig2019Simple}.
 When viewed through this mechanical lens~\cite{Mitchell2016Strain, Flechsig2017Design, Flechsig2019Simple}, allostery occurs when binding-induced strain at the allosteric site (source) is transmitted through the protein to produce specified strain at the active site (target) that enables or prohibits binding.
 One approach to understanding allostery has been to design mechanical spring networks that produce a localized target strain in response to a localized strain at the source~\cite{Flechsig2017Design, Rocks2017Designing, Yan2017PNAS,Yan2018Principles, WODAK2019566, Ravasio2019Mechanics, Rocks2019Limits, Bravi2020Plos, Rouviere2023Emergence, rocks2024topological}.

-Cooperative binding is a special case of allostery that involves cross-communication between multiple binding sites ~\cite{RUBIN1966_On_the_nature, Stefan2013Cooperative_Binding}.
-In its simplest form, it corresponds to bidirectional allostery; a source strain at one location produces a target strain at the other location and vice versa.
-Mechanical networks can display allosteric relations between multiple source-target pairs \cite{Rocks2019Limits}, but cooperative functionality requires the response to be symmetric.
-We show that mechanical networks can be tuned to display cooperative binding functionality using a variant of a training process that tunes for allostery.
-As in previous work~\cite{Flechsig2017Design, Rocks2017Designing, Yan2017PNAS,Yan2018Principles, Ravasio2019Mechanics, Rocks2019Limits, Bravi2020Plos, Rouviere2023Emergence, rocks2024topological}, we study ensembles of networks trained at zero temperature.
+Cooperative binding is an important function of allosteric mechanisms that measures cross-communication between multiple binding sites ~\cite{RUBIN1966_On_the_nature, Stefan2013Cooperative_Binding}.
+It is particularly important when considering proteins with equivalent binding sites, such as hemoglobin.
+In its simplest form, the mechanism for such proteins can be modeled via bidirectional allostery; a source strain at one location produces a target strain at the other location and vice versa.
+Mechanical networks can display allosteric relations between multiple source-target pairs \cite{Rocks2019Limits}, but bidirectional allostery requires the response to be symmetric.
+We adapt an existing process for tuning allostery to optimize for bidirectional allostery instead.
+As in previous work~\cite{Flechsig2017Design, Rocks2017Designing, Yan2017PNAS,Yan2018Principles, Ravasio2019Mechanics, Rocks2019Limits, Bravi2020Plos, Rouviere2023Emergence, rocks2024topological}, we study ensembles of networks tuned at zero temperature.